 5 day New Year's Eve Wilderness Holiday in Lapland - aurora borealis, wildlife, dogsledding, ICEHOTEL and astro photo tour.

 This New Year’s Eve holiday package is suitable for photographers of all levels and is led by professional photographer Peter Rosén.
 Peter is the photographer behind the books Aurora Borealis in Lapland and Midnight Sun over Swedish Lapland and has more than 20 years of experience in professional photography.
-All previous guests participating on our all-inclusive tours over the past six years have seen and captured the northern lights in beautiful environments (65 groups).
-We are also happy to be the winner of the TripAdvisor Certificate of Excellence Award 2014-2018.
+All previous guests participating on our 3+ day tours over the past eight years have seen and captured the northern lights in beautiful environments (75 groups).
+We are also happy to have more than 97 percent 5 stars reviews and be the winner of the TripAdvisor Certificate of Excellence Award 2014-2019.

 Highlights of this tour: